elsiedown/sei-project-4-he/README.md

         fields = ('id', 'name', 'property_image', 'city', 'country', 'owner')

 ```
 * As mentioned in the process section, I was not able to implement the multi select checkbox to filter the properties by type.
-I was dissapointed not to be able to do this but it is a work in progress.
+I was dissapointed not to be able to do this but as mentioned, it is a work in progress.

 ## Wins
 * Considering we had only been learning Python and Django for just a week, I was impressed with the fact that we were able to build a full-stack app which was based in Python and Django.
 Overall, we were really happy with the amount of functionality that we achieved and how our site looked.
-* I was happy with how I carried forward my understanding of how relationships were established from my previous projects, and adapted this knowledge for the Python and Django back-end.
+* I was happy with how I carried forward my understanding of how relationships are established from my previous projects, and adapted this knowledge for the Python and Django back-end.
 I was pretty happy with how the 'house swap requests' worked both in the back-end and front-end.

 ## What I Learned
 * As this was my first project using Python and Django, I learned a huge amount.
 It was interesting to translate my knowledge and understanding of JavaScript and put into practice everything we had learned over the duration of the course in general.
 * I enjoyed using Django - it was interesting to compare how it worked to setting up an API with Express.
 The error handling was way easier to set up and I enjoyed learning the benefits of using different frameworks.
-* It was a great chance to further my pair-programming skills and I loved working a pair.
+* It was a great chance to further my pair-programming skills and I loved working in a pair.
 I took what I had learned from the previous group projects (both failures and successes) and applied those learnings to ths project, which I believe resulted in a relatively smooth and successful project.

 ## Future Features